debsouryadatta/souryax-universe/README.md

 <!-- Profile Page -->
 44. Creating the Profile page component, ProfileHeader component
-45. npx shadcn-ui@latest add tabs -> For adding the tabs component
+45. npx shadcn-ui@latest add tabs -> For adding the tabs components inside the Profile page
+46. Creating the ThreadsTab component, creating the fetchUserPosts func in the user.actions & using it in the Profile page
+47. Learned how populate works in mongoose, need to know some more